adamcysec/Scrape-Browser-Extensions/README.md

 If we take a snapshot of every extension on the Chrome/Edge store, then we would know what extensions are allowed on the store.
 We could then compare that list to a list of extensions installed in the workplace environment and might discover users with extensions no longer on the broswer store.

+There are several reasons an extension is removed from the store:

+  1. Extensions that come [preinstalled](https://www.jamieweb.net/info/chrome-extension-ids/) in broswers were removed from the store.
+  2. The developer decided to remove their extension from the store.
+  3. Chrome/Edge removed the extension from their store (probably for good reasons).

+## visible browser extension?

 ## The Tools

 ### `scrape-chromeWebstore.py`